michaeljolley/michaeljolley/src/pages/blog/choosing-between-blazor-server-or-web-assembly.md

 pubDate: 2020-12-24
 title: Choosing Between Blazor Server or WebAssembly
 image: https://res.cloudinary.com/dk3rdh3yo/image/upload/v1669585696/blog/choosing-between-blazor-server-or-web-assembly/cover_fkbwo8.png
-image_alt: Picture of Michael in his office with the words Server?
-WASM?
+image_alt: "Picture of Michael in his office with the words Server?
+WASM?"
 description: What are the differences between Blazor Server and WebAssembly (WASM)?
 When should you use each and why?
 tags: [blazor, csharp, wasm, server, dotnet, aspnet]
 category: Tutorials